CIS565-Fall-2014/Project3-Pathtracer/README.md

 - Further optimized:

 Maybe I can add more focal length to let the camera focus on more focal planes.
-Although it is not correct theoretically, we may get some fantastic results.
+Although it is not correct physically, we may get some fantastic results.

 ####8.Interactive camera